-Fitness doesn't have to mean going to the gym anymore, and that's because of apps on our phones.
-Now you can bring the feel of the gym to wherever you are, which means more easily fitting it into an over burdered schedule.
+Fitness doesn't have to mean going to the gym anymore, and that's because of the great fitness apps available on our phones.
+Now you can bring the feel of the gym to wherever you are, which means more easily fitting it into an over burdened schedule.
 We've found some of the best fitness apps out there, and we've collected them for you.
 Whether you are looking to track your progress, or find the perfect workout, we've got 5 apps that are worth checking out.

-Yoga has been around for a while now, and it's health benefits are no joke Yoga can help with flexibility, muscle strength, posture, and much, much more.
-Not everyone has the time or money to make it to classes though, and that's where this app comes in.
-There are five sets of workouts, each one in a different background, which they call environments.
+Yoga has been around for centuries, and it's health benefits are no joke — yoga can help with flexibility, muscle strength, posture, and much, much more.
+Not everyone has the time or money to make it to classes at a yoga studio though, and that's where this app comes in.
+There are five sets of workouts, each one in a different background, which they call "environments".
 You choose the duration, your difficulty level, and your environment.
 During each workout there is a running animation showing you proper posture, along with audio instructions as though there were a yoga instructor there with you.
 If you want to practice specific poses, there is a massive list to choose from.
 Each pose includes an infographic listing off category, difficulty, description and benefits.
 For every 15 minutes worth of practice, you'll earn a Karma point.
 These points are used to buy new environments, each for between 3 and 27 Karma points.

-This app definitely seems developed for people who already have some idea of what they are doing, especially with their emphasis on including equipment heavy exercises.
-However with the instructions, and links to videos it's still friendly to novices.
+This app definitely seems developed for people who already have some idea of what they are doing at the gym, especially with their emphasis on including equipment heavy exercises.
+However, with the instructions and links to videos it's still friendly to novices.
 If you're going the gym route then Progression is a fantastic choice.
 Progression Fitness Tracker comes in two forms.
 We've been talking about the free version today, but for $3.99 you can go pro.
 The Pro version lets you see stats from every workout session you've ever input, all of your statistics, the ability to import and export data, and the knowledge that you will have a pro membership forever.
 If you've been looking for a good tracking app for your workouts, Progression is a fantastic app to take a look at.

 Fitnet is fantastic for those who don't want to leave the house to get a good workout.
 The videos mean that you can easily see proper form for each exercise, and the trainers definitely bring the feel of the gym to your phone.
 Each video is short enough that you can easily fit them into a busy schedule, or take the time to work through an entire series each day.
-The app itself is free, but there are in app purchases of special workouts, the current set Learn and Burn includes 5 days of workouts for $0.99.
+The app itself is free, but there are some in-app purchases available for special workouts: the current set Learn and Burn includes 5 days of workouts for $0.99.
 If you're looking for the feel of the gym, and it's expertise without leaving the house, Fitnet is definitely the app for you.

 Sworkit Lite is the free version of the app, and is fantastic in it's own right.
-You can also pick up Sworkit Pro for $2.99 which gets you more exercises, the ability to save more custom workouts, adjustable interval lengths between exercises, a complete workout history, and the ability to sync with MyFitnessPal or Google Fit.
-This app is fantastic for anyone with a busy schedule, since it's made to fit into just five minutes.
+You can also pick up Sworkit Pro for $2.99 which gives you more exercises, the ability to save more custom workouts, adjustable interval lengths between exercises, a complete workout history, and the ability to sync with MyFitnessPal or Google Fit.
+This app is fantastic for anyone with a busy schedule, since it's designed to get you workouts in just five minutes.
 If you're just getting started, this is a great place to get moving with.

 Fitness definitely doesn't have to be difficult when it comes to keeping track of things, or getting started.
 You're supposed to sweat while working out, not beforehand!
 Hopefully these apps can help to track your fitness, and help you to meet all of your goals whether you're just getting started, or you're well on your way.
 So what do you think, did we hit the nail on the head or are we missing a few?
 Let us know in the comments.